subeeshcbabu/generator-swaggerize/README.md

 By default [Response Mock generator](https://github.com/subeeshcbabu/swagmock#responses) is used to provide the data based on the `responses` definition of swagger api.
 Developers should replace these default mock data generators with actual data feeds, based on the functionality.

+##### Security authorize handlers

+A security authorize handler file will be generated corresponding to the declaration of the security schemes `securityDefinitions`.

 ##### Unit tests